Supply Shock

 Not all supply disturbances are equal in depth.
 Some are temporary bottlenecks, such as port delays, weather-related shutdowns, short-lived inventory mismatches, or brief factory closures.
 These episodes interrupt production or distribution for a time, then fade as flows normalize.
 More persistent cases are different in character.
 Structural supply impairment involves lasting damage or sustained erosion in productive conditions, such as chronic labor shortages, permanent energy scarcity, fragmented trade routes, or regulatory changes that raise production costs over a longer horizon.
 A bottleneck compresses activity around an existing productive base; structural impairment changes that base itself.

-The channels through which supply shocks travel are varied, but they share a common logic: they tighten the conditions of production.
+The channels through which supply shocks emerge are varied, but they share a common logic: they tighten the conditions of production.
 Energy is one of the clearest routes because it affects transport, manufacturing, utilities, and household budgets at the same time.
 Commodity shortages work through raw materials and intermediate goods.
 Logistics disruptions reduce reliability and timing, turning nominally available inputs into operational constraints.
 Labor shortages, skill mismatches, regulation, and geopolitics can do the same by limiting access to workers, materials, production permissions, or shipping corridors.

 Because the shock begins on the supply side, its macro importance lies in the way it can push prices higher while weakening output and margins.
 Firms facing scarcer inputs or higher operating costs may pass through some of the increase into final prices, absorb some through lower profitability, or cut production when output becomes uneconomic or impossible.
 That is why supply shocks are associated with cost-push inflation and weaker real-economy momentum at the same time.
 Prices can rise not because demand is overheating, but because the economy is trying to transact through tighter productive conditions.

-How a Supply Shock Moves Through the Economy
+How Supply Shocks Move Through the Economy

 The first effects are often mechanical.
 Firms paying more for fuel, freight, components, labor, or intermediate goods either absorb those increases or pass them forward into final prices.
 At this stage, the inflation impulse reflects direct cost transmission rather than broad-based overheating.
 A rise in food or energy prices can lift inflation measures even while households reduce discretionary spending and businesses scale back output plans.